collinskasyoki/hngx2/person_api/DOCUMENTATION.md

     {"id": 1, "name": "Person Name" }
     ```

+#### PUT

-- For PUT AND DELETE, It allows the manipulation of a particular person resource stored in the API.
+- For PUT, it allows the manipulation of a particular person resource stored in the API.

   Accepts JSON: